Probing for Knowledge Attribution in Large Language Models: A Self-Supervised Data Pipeline

-We then construct \emph{contextual} and \emph{parametric} variants for each passage.
-For known entities, all mentions are removed using \textsc{GPT-4o-mini} (\cref{app:entity_removal}), thereby forcing parametric retrieval; for unknown entities, the name remains visible, while a different entity is removed to prevent lexical bias while still enforcing contextual retrieval. \textsc{GPT-4o-mini} appends a short, natural completion cue such as ``The [description] is called~…,'' yielding paired prompts that differ only in the presence of the entity (see \cref{app:appending_sentence}).
 Each prompt is submitted to the target model to produce a completion.
-During greedy decoding, we extract hidden representations at two key token positions: (i) the first generated token (FTG), which reflects the model’s initial response intent allowing us to compare responses that do not contain specific entities \citep{su2024unsupervisedrealtimehallucinationdetection}, and (ii) the last token of the entity (LTE), capturing the fully integrated entity semantics \citep{tighidet2024probinglanguagemodelsknowledge}.\footnote{We omit first-token-entity as it coincides with first-token-generation in almost all cases.} Entity spans are located by exact or \emph{synonym matching}, and the corresponding hidden states are serialised for attribution classification.
+During greedy decoding, we extract hidden representations at two key token positions: (i) the first generated token (FTG), which reflects the model’s initial response intent allowing us to compare responses without specific entities \citep{su2024unsupervisedrealtimehallucinationdetection}, and (ii) the last token of the entity (LTE), capturing the fully integrated entity semantics \citep{tighidet2024probinglanguagemodelsknowledge}.\footnote{We omit first-token-entity as it coincides with first-token-generation in almost all cases.} Entity spans are located by exact or \emph{synonym matching}, and the corresponding hidden states are serialised for attribution classification.
 This automated pipeline produces large volumes of data, with each example having a verifiable knowledge source.

+\paragraph{Results.} \cref{tab:model_stats} summarises the \textsc{AttriWiki} dataset for Llama-3.1-8B, Mistral-7B-v0.1, and Qwen2.5-7B.
+Llama and Mistral show parametric-dominant distributions ($\approx$5{:}3 and 3{:}2), while Qwen is nearly balanced ($\approx$1{:}1).
+Dataset sizes are similar across models.
+Synonym match rates (percentage of completions that matched semantically but not verbatim) are highest for Qwen (12.0\%).
+Overall, the pipeline behaves consistently.

+\paragraph{Latent Space Analysis.} To gain insight into how contextual and parametric information is represented internally, we perform a per-layer 2D principal component analysis (PCA; \citealp{PCA}) on decoder hidden states extracted at the first token of generation (FTG).
+As shown in \cref{fig:PCA_activations} (refer to \cref{app:more-results} for all the layers), representations from early layers largely overlap, while a clearer separation between contextual and parametric activations emerges from the middle layers onward in all three models.
+This pattern suggests that attribution-related information becomes increasingly linearly accessible in higher layers, indicating that contextual and parametric signals are likely encoded in separable directions of the hidden state space.